Shopping is always fun in beach towns with a great variety of unique "one-of" shops with interesting items you won't find anywhere else.

 More RV parks, Amtrak station, Entrance to Oceano Dunes, close to the Pismo Beach Monarch butterfly grove.
 Informal beach town.

-Brand new; Reconstructed recently; Its beach is warmer than other area beaches; two public piers; The Port San Luis lighthouse; Spa; Golf and apple farms nearby.
+Brand new in a sense; Reconstructed recently; Its beach is warmer than other area beaches; two public piers; The Port San Luis lighthouse; Spa; Golf and apple farms nearby.

 The Morro Rock; Fresh seafood right off the boats; Monarch butterflies; Museum of Natural History; Fishing; Whale-watching; Kayaking; Hiking; Birding; Camping; Golf; Fun shopping; Great restaurants and a great list of events year around.

-Very relaxed "cowboy" sort of beach town; Pier; Nice beach; Good restaurants; comfortable atmosphere; One of our favorites.
+Very relaxed "cowboy" sort of beach town; newly renovated pier; Nice beach; Good restaurants; comfortable atmosphere; One of our favorites.

 A bit more "up-market" than other San Luis Obispo county beach cities, but not snobby; Art galleries; History museum; Interesting shops; Great restaurants; Moonstone Beach with nice beachside inns and a wonderful boardwalk.
 Good hiking at Fiscalini Ranch Preserve; horseback riding.
 Near Hearst Castle and elephant seal rookery to the north.